tshepang/seaplane/docs/GETTING_STARTED.md

 We need to extract the binary and place it somewhere pointed to by your `$PATH` variable.
 On macOS and Linux `/usr/local/bin/` is a good location.

-- For macOS use `sudo unzip ./seaplane-$VERSION-$ARCH.zip -d /usr/local/bin/`.
-- For Linux, use `sudo tar xzf ./seaplane-$VERSION-$ARCH.tar.gz -C /usr/local/bin/`.

 > **Note**
 > You'll need to replace `$ARCH` and `$VERSION` with whichever architecture and
 > version you downloaded from the release page.

+- For macOS use `sudo unzip ./seaplane-cli-$VERSION-$ARCH.zip -d /usr/local/bin/`.
+- For Linux, use `sudo tar xzf ./seaplane-cli-$VERSION-$ARCH.tar.gz -C /usr/local/`.

+> **Note**
+> Our macOS releases only contain the binary inside the zip archive because
+> they're signed and notarized by Apple.
+>
+> Our Linux archives contain an install overlay with additional files like the
+> `LICENSE` and a list of third party libraries and their licenses that we
+> depend on.
+This is why the extraction path looks different between these two
+> OSes.

 > **Warning**
 > Windows does not have an equivalent to `/usr/local/bin` — you’ll need to